What Is the Circle of Doom in Public Speaking (and How to Avoid It)

 Step 2: You Reflect and Replay

-You might even tell yourself stories like, “I always lose my place,” “People could tell I was nervous,” or “I’m not a natural speaker.”
-Each replay strengthens the emotional connection to that fear.
+You might even tell yourself things like "I always lose my place," "people could tell I was nervous," or "I am not a natural speaker."
+Each replay strengthens the emotional connection to the fear.

 Step 3: Fear Takes Over

 You overprepare, script everything, or rehearse until you sound robotic.
-The spontaneity disappears, replaced by tension and self-consciousness.
+The spontaneity disappears, replaced by tension and self consciousness.

-And because your attention is focused inward, on avoiding mistakes, you lose connection with your audience.
-The talk feels flat or awkward, confirming your fears.
+And because your attention is turned inward, on avoiding the mistake, you lose your connection with the audience.
+The delivery feels flat or awkward, which confirms your fears.
+And the loop tightens.

 The Hidden Trigger: Watching Yourself Back

-If you wouldn’t give someone else the feedback, don’t give it to yourself.
+A rule I share with clients is this: if you would not give someone else the feedback, do not give it to yourself.

 Which parts felt strong?